NanoNets/nanonets-ocr-sample-python/README.md

 *Note the python sample uses the converted json instead of the xml payload for convenience purposes, hence it has no dependencies.*

+### Nanonets PDF to CSV
+We've recently launched a tool that lets you easily convert PDFs to CSVs from [here](https://nanonets.com/convert-pdf-to-csv)